nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User <ins>lists all contacts (UC01)</ins>
-2. System shows a list of persons
-3. User requests to add additional information for a person
+2. User requests to add additional information for a person
-4. System adds the additional information to the contact and shows list of persons with new details
+3. System adds the additional information to the contact and shows list of persons with new details

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 System shows an error message prompting the user to put in a valid index.

       Use case resumes at step 2.

-* 3a.
+* 2a.
 The additional information is blank.

-    * 3a1.
+    * 2a1.
 System shows an error message prompting the user to type in the additional information.

       Use case resumes at step 2.